Uniform stability of some large-scale parallel server networks: Introduction

 \section{Introduction}

 Large-scale parallel server networks have been the subject of intense study, due to their use in modeling a variety of systems including telecommunications, data centers, customer services and manufacturing systems; see, e.g., \cite{AAM, GKM03,brown-et-al,garnett-mandel-reiman, AIMMTYT,Shietal,van2017economies,van2018scalable}.
+In such networks, there are multiple classes of jobs and multiple server pools where each job class can be served by a subset of server pools while each server pool can serve a subset of job classes, thus requiring optimal routing and scheduling decisions.
 Many of these systems operate in the so-called the Halfin--Whitt regime (or Quality-and-Efficiency-Driven (QED) regime \cite{halfin-whitt,W92,borst2004dimensioning}), where the arrival rates and the numbers of servers grow large as the scale of the system grows, while the service rates remain fixed in such a way that the system becomes critically loaded.

 Ensuring stability of these systems through allocating available resources by means of adjusting controller parameters is of great importance.
 Existing work in the literature has addressed the following important questions: \begin{enumerate} \item[(i)] Uniform stability of the multiclass single-pool ``V" network.
 The study in \cite{GS12} focused on the prelimit diffusion-scaled process and showed that, with square-root safety staffing in the single-pool of servers, the invariant probability distributions under all work-conserving scheduling policies are tight, and have a uniform exponential tail when the model has no abandonment (or a sub-Gaussian tail with abandonment).
 In \cite{AHP18}, a unified approach with a common Lyapunov function is developed to establish a Foster-Lyapunov equation for both the diffusion limit and the diffusion-scaled processes, which shows that the associated invariant probability measures have exponential tails, uniformly over the scale of the network, and over all stationary (work-conserving) Markov controls.